california-energy-commission/2022-CBECC-Com-Schema/README.md

 - Upload your files
 - Push changes to your branch (or do it directly through GitHub website)
 - Create pull request

+# High Priority Issues
+The HIGH PRIORITY label is ONLY for Issues in the production server that are preventing a rater from submitting a form.